What is a Volunteer Supervisor?

 More about the Field Learning for Teens Program >

-This training will be offered in two parts:
+This training is offered in two parts:

-Part 1 is held in a lecture and small-group style setting and covers basic Great River Greening history, goals of FLT program, general details on FLT events, Supervisor role and expectations at these events, and best practices for working with/leading teens.
+Part 1 is held in a lecture and small-group style and covers basic Great River Greening history, goals of FLT program, general details on FLT events, Supervisor role and expectations at these events, and best practices for working with/leading teens.
 Completing Part 1 of the School Programs training qualifies you to lead restoration activities at FLT events.
 If you wish to lead the other environmental science activities at FLT events, you’ll need to also take Part 2 of this training.

 Part 2 is held outdoors at a GRG project site during the active growing months (June to September).
 In this setting, you’ll learn from GRG staff and occasionally from experienced Supervisors.
 This training covers: hands-on training of all educational activities at FLT events (including water quality chemistry testing, macroinvertebrate sampling, GPS units/geocaching, and more) and conversations on best practices for leading discussions on these activities with youth.

 - Attend pre-event training with Great River Greening Ecologist (takes place on site, one hour before each event)

 - Give a site orientation and share the significance of the work to be completed